oristopo/nanoTAPR/README.md

 Decreasing the value of the control will usually degrade the dynamic range and accuracy of both the `S11` and `S21` measurements.
 However, reduce drive level to DUT's with gain can be useful.
-The control has about 50 dB of adjustment range, but the VNA dynamic range consumes 40 dB of that range.
+The control has about 50 dB of adjustment range, but nanoVNA dynamic range consumes 40 dB of that range.
 Thus, `S21` magnitude measurements effectively support less than `10 dB` of level change.
 A much better approach is to attenuate Transmit signals to DUT's with